This post is also available in: Svenska

 Some babies just want to be close all the time, others never want to be in anyone’s arms.
 Some can only sleep on you and others can’t go to sleep on your lap.
 What should I do?

-Do you like routine?
+What are you like?
+Do you like routines?
 Being close to your baby?
 Both?

 Our preferences certainly govern what we expect from our children.
 Some expectant parents see a timeless space where the child’s needs are allowed to control the direction of the day.
-Others know that they need their regular sleep and food to function as people and parents.
+Others know that they need their regular sleep and food to function.
 Another aspect where we humans differ, which becomes important in parenting, is the need for physical closeness.

 Different babies need different amounts of closeness